paulbarbu/ppyt/README.md

 The `ppytd.js` application also listens for TCP connections on port 1338 and writes there the current song name.
 This can be used to read the song name into conky.

+The Firefox exension also stops MPD when you open a new video.

 Installation (development)
 ==========================